Friday, December 04, 2009

 "What a beautiful poinsettia!
 How pretty you are, with your big red and green leaves!
 Merry Christmas, Pointy!"

-He even knew Pointy’s name!
+They even knew Pointy’s name!

 And when spring came, Jim planted Pointy in the front yard.
-And Pointy told his story to the gooseberry bush, and the little pine tree, and to all of the dragon lilies.
+And Pointy told his story to the gooseberry bush, and to the little pine tree, and to all of the dragon lilies.
 He grew big and bushy and bright green.
 And when the frosts of autumn came, and his leaves turned a little yellow, and he thought that maybe Jim had forgotten all about him, Jim dug him up and brought him back into the house.
 And he is there even now.

 And this year, not only does Pointy know that Christmas will be a happy time, Pointy IS the Christmas Tree - at least for now.
 And he is the happiest poinsettia in the whole entire world, even though he has no big red leaves at all.